-Talking to someone always can create a sense of connection, likeness, or affection, especially when you like the person and want to be with the person.
+Talking to someone can always create a sense of connection, likeness, or affection, especially when you like the person and want to be with the person.

-To get someone out of your head, please stop calling them and find the best possible ways to avoid their phone calls.
+To get someone out of your head, please stop calling them and find the best ways to avoid their phone calls.

 3. Create a boundary between the two of you

-You need to understand that some people are toxic and you need to separate yourself from them.
+You need to understand that some people are toxic, and you need to separate yourself from them.
 Setting boundaries would serve as a protective hedge for you, especially in the areas of your weakness.

 If you quickly get intimate when you are alone with someone you like, then you should avoid any opportunity to be alone with that person.
 Create necessary boundaries and uphold them.

-Set new stretching goals and make sure you do everything possible to achieve them; by that, you will no longer have the time to think about them, and the lesser you think about them, the faster you forget them.
+Set new stretching goals and make sure you do everything possible to achieve them; by that, you will no longer have the time to think about them, and the less you think about them, the faster you forget them.

 6. Cover up idle time

-Since being alone can get you lonely and bored, thereby allowing thoughts about someone you like to come into your mind, you should always create time to hang out with your friends, family, or colleagues.
+Since being alone can make you lonely and bored, thereby allowing thoughts about someone you like to come into your mind, you should always create time to hang out with your friends, family, or colleagues.

 8. Move out of reach